Doink the Clown: Debut as a heel (1992–1993)

 The Doink character first appeared on the October 31, 1992 episode of WWF Superstars of Wrestling where he is seen in the crowd and the camera cuts to him during a match between Tatanka vs Dale Wolfe.
 He would make further on-screen appearances in the crowd and at ringside, playing tricks on the fans and wrestlers, as of yet still a mysterious character.
 Doink began feuding with Crush beginning on the January 2, 1993 episode of Superstars.
-On the January 9 episode, he is interviewed by Ray Rougeau where he reveals his name and mentions that he enjoys upsetting kids, after which he squirts Rougeau's face and then cackles.
+On the January 9 episode, he was interviewed by Ray Rougeau where he revealed his name and mentioned that he enjoys upsetting kids, after which he squirted Rougeau's face and then cackled.
 His in-ring debut on Monday Night Raw was on February 1 where he faced and defeated Typhoon.